simonw/til/readthedocs/stable-docs.md

 - Any time you ship a new release on GitHub, your `/stable/` documentation will be updated to the docs for that release.
 - You can fix typos in the `stable` branch and they will be quickly reflected in that `/stable/` documentation.
 Apply them to `main` too though or they'll be lost the next time you publish a release.
 - In any commit that updates a page of documentation where you want that entire page to be updated in the `/stable/` documentation, add `!stable-docs` to the commit message.
 The workflow will copy the full page content into the `stable` branch and trigger a new build.

+I'm using this pattern for my [simonw/llm](https://github.com/simonw/llm) repository now, and I expect to upgrade other repositories to it soon.